 Partitioning is dividing the space on a disk into two or more 'virtual' drives.
 This is necessary if the drive had more space than the operating system can manage.
 It can be useful in other situations also.

 Defragmenting means putting files on the disk so that the whole file is in sequence instead of being scattered around in different areas.
 This reduces the time to access the file.
 Some disk management programs even let you specify that certain files that are accessed often, like the operating system itself and frequently used programs, are at the front of the disk.
 Anything that speeds things up will have customers.

 A backup program, which also restores the backed up data, is a must if you have any data at all that you want to keep around for a while.
 The software may compress the data to take up the least space (Recall the problem with slack space we found in the discussion of Storage: Disk Format).

 Your backup files can be on a hard disk, SSD disk, flash disk, optical disc, or stored in the "cloud" (a remote server that you access over the Internet).
-Some online services will automatically synchronize files and even allow access to the online copy from a different computer.
+Some online services will automatically synchronize files and even allow access to the online copy from a different computer or a smart phone.

 Tip: For important, hard-to-replace data, keep multiple copies on different kinds of media.
 Be sure that your backup is not stored in the same physical location as the computer!
 A fire or theft could get both.

 Data Recovery programs are for those who just said "Whoops!"
 They attempt to recover deleted or damaged (corrupted) files.
 Use immediately or forget about it!